 It was a simple blunder.
 He’d just take another hit in HP, and then be back up again.
 Yet, when he continued to fall for many more seconds than last time, he started to wonder how high the Queen had sent him.

-He couldn’t easily turn around to look how far he was from the ground.
+He couldn’t easily turn around to look at how far he was from the ground.
 The time he was in the air ticked by for so long that he was starting to get worried.
 At this rate, his fall would likely kill him.
 That was the last thing he had expected from the gentle, reserved princess that he met a year ago.
 Had she changed so drastically in a year?

 “That’s not good.
 I have to do something to break my landing.”

 He had a few options.
-A burst of mana right before he hit the ground would mostly break his fall, since it would propel him upwards.
+A burst of mana right before he hit the ground would mostly break his fall, since it shot him upwards.
 Alternatively, he could simply convert his momentum into an attack which would transfer into damage to the ground.
 The recoil would sting, but that would cause him to bounce off without excess mana usage.
 This world worked funny like that sometimes.

 Koujiro spun his sword, the momentum twisting him to flip over.
 Interestingly, he saw that the ground wasn’t that far.
 He moved his sword into position.
 But then, he noticed a swirling mass below him where he was falling towards.
 Before he could swing his sword, he slipped into the magic swirl.